kamchatka-volcano/hypertextcpp/README.md

 ### Procedures and partial rendering
 **#**`procedureName`**(){**`html elements, statements, expressions or sections`**}**

-Parts of `htccp` template can be placed inside procedures - parameterless functions capturing the `cfg` variable.
+Parts of the `htcpp` template can be placed inside procedures—parameterless functions capturing the `cfg` variable.
 They are available for call from the C++ application, so if any part of the page needs to be rendered separately from the whole template, procedures are a big help.
-Procedures can only be placed in the top level of `htcpp` template, outside any HTML element.
+Procedures can only be placed at the top level of the `htcpp` template, outside any HTML element.
 Let's put the list of tasks from the todolist example in the procedure:

 [`examples/03/todolist.htcpp`](examples/03/todolist.htcpp)
 ```html
 #taskList(){